lbormann/darts-caller/README.md

 - '5' = spanish
 - '6' = dutch

+Side note: You can change the gender anytime in the web-caller.

 *`-RG / --random_caller_gender`*

 Filters randomly chosen voice-pack by its gender.
 '0' means no filtering (every gender).
 By default this is '0'.